Could your social media posts cost you your job? Read more

 Tune in to TV licence laws

-With an estimated quarter of a million homes currently not holding a TV licence it seems that some TV viewers are not willing to pay the £150.50 for a colour TV licence.
-People all over the UK are therefore at risk of facing a fine of up to £1,000.
+With almost one in ten households not currently holding a TV licence, it seems many people are unwilling to pay the £159 licence fee.
+Therefore, people all over the UK are at risk of facing a fine of up to £1,000.
 We asked Peter Goodchild, Programme Lead for the GDL and MA Law at The University of Law, to share some advice to help TV owners understand when they need to purchase a licence, how much it costs, and the potential consequences of avoiding paying for a licence.

 Do I really need a licence?

-If you are a homeowner or a tenant of a property and you watch or record programmes on a TV, computer or other device as the programme is being broadcast live, and/or you download or watch BBC programmes on iPlayer, then a TV licence is required.
-By purchasing a licence, you will cover the property for anyone in that residence that watches a live broadcast through a TV, computer, laptop, tablet, mobile phone or any other device that can receive a TV signal.
+If you’re a homeowner or tenant of a property, and you watch or record programmes on a TV, computer or any other device as the programme is being broadcast live, and/or you download or watch BBC programmes on iPlayer, then a TV licence is required.
+By purchasing a licence you cover anyone in the residence that watches or records a live broadcast through a TV, computer, laptop tablet, mobile phone or any other device that can receive a TV signal.

-You don’t need a licence if you are watching non-BBC programmes with online catch-up services, videos or DVDs, clips on websites that aren’t live broadcast (e.g. YouTube) and closed-circuit television (CCTV).
+You don’t need a licence if you are watching non-BBC programmes with online catch-up services, videos, DVDs or Blu-Rays, clips on websites that aren’t live broadcast (e.g. YouTube) and closed-circuit television (CCTV).

 How much will it cost me?

-The cost for a full colour TV licence is currently £150.50 per year, which can be paid monthly, quarterly or in one lump sum.
-However, there is also a licence for black and white TV sets which costs £50.50 per year.
+The cost for a full colour TV licence is currently £159 per year, which can be paid monthly, quarterly or in one lump sum.
+There is also a licence for black and white TV sets which costs £53.50 per year.

 Am I exempt from paying for a licence?

-If caught without a TV licence, you can face a fine of up to £1,000 and any legal costs or compensation incurred.
-It’s estimated that over 250,000 homes currently don’t have a TV licence, 33,000 of which are occupied by young people who are all putting themselves at risk of facing a fine.
-The TV Licensing agency have a national database of all licence holders and have enforcement officers that check for TV owners.
+If you’re caught without a TV licence, you could face a fine of up to £1,000 plus any legal costs and compensation incurred.
+It’s estimated over 250,000 homes currently don’t have a TV licence, 33,000 of which are occupied by young people who are putting themselves at risk of facing a fine.
+The TV licensing agency has a national database of all licence holders and has enforcement officers that check for TV owners.
 They also have a fleet of detector vans that can target homes that they think don’t own a licence.

 If you’re fascinated by the ways the law affects the intricacies of our modern lifestyle, why check out our law courses?